Incidents make Jews wary, 75 years after Hitler annexed Austria

 "We cannot choose our history," said parliament president Barbara Prammer.
 "We must bear this responsibility."

-Rabbi Andrew Baker of the American Jewish Committee, a global advocacy group, has seen a marked change since a 1991 poll that he helped design found that most Austrians thought it was time to put the memories of the Holocaust behind them.
+Rabbi Andrew Baker of the American Jewish Congress advocacy group has seen a marked change since a 1991 poll that he helped design found that most Austrians thought it was time to put the memories of the Holocaust behind them.

 "There was still a social anti-Semitism that kind of defied embarrassment," he said.
 "The Austrians have come a long way since then, but they had a long way to go."